Mikehem/AgentVerse/SprintAgentLens/backend/migration-plan.md

 ## Migration Overview

-This document outlines the comprehensive strategy for migrating the OPIK Java backend (Dropwizard + MySQL + ClickHouse) to a modern JavaScript/TypeScript backend for SprintAgentLens.
+This document outlines the comprehensive strategy for migrating the Master Java backend (Dropwizard + MySQL + ClickHouse) to a modern JavaScript/TypeScript backend for SprintAgentLens.

 ## Target Technology Stack